 Do you wear hearing aids when you play sports?

-3 good reasons for wearing hearing aids during exercise
+3 good reasons to wear hearing aids during exercise

-2. If you’re working out alone, perhaps out on a jog, you will feel a lot safer with your hearing aids on.
+- If you’re working out alone, or perhaps out on a jog, you will feel a lot safer with your hearing aids on.
 Just like any another situation, you want to be able to hear what is going on around you.

-3. For many, music is a motivational factor for working out.
+- For many, music is a motivational factor for working out.
 The best hearing aids today are easy to connect with your phone.
-With your hearing aids on, you can power through your exercise program with your favorite work-out tunes delivered straight to your ears.
+With your hearing aids on, you can power through your exercise program with your favourite work-out tunes delivered straight to your ears.

 How do I protect my hearing aids while exercising?